-The percentage of revenue spending on marketing or digital marketing depends on:
+The percentage of revenue spend on Marketing depends on:

 1. Company’s professional age and size,